Pathatrix

+History

-The Pathatrix system is being used by regulatory agencies and food companies around the world to enhance their pathogen detection capabilities.
+Pathatrix and its Pathatrix Recirculating Immunomagnetic Separation System (RIMS) was used in 2006 to detect the E. coli O157:H7 strain in contaminated spinach using a polymerase chain reaction (PCR).
+The Pathatrix system is used by regulatory agencies and food companies around the world as a reliable method for detecting pathogens in food.

 Unlike other detection methods, Pathatrix allows the entire pre-enriched sample or large pooled samples to be recirculated over antibody-coated paramagnetic beads.
 It can specifically isolate pathogens directly from food samples and in conjunction with quantitative PCR can provide results within hours.
-It is also used to improve the performance of other rapid methods such as PCR, lateral flow, ELISA and chromogenic media by reducing or eliminating the need for lengthy pre enrichment and/or selective enrichment steps.
+It is also used to improve the performance of other rapid methods such as PCR, lateral flow, ELISA and chromogenic media by reducing or eliminating the need for lengthy pre-enrichment and/or selective enrichment steps.
 The Pathatrix is useful in pathogen labs that would be running food samples and looking for foodborne diseases.

 The Pathatrix is a rapid test method and Pathatrix pooling allows the screening of large numbers of food samples in a highly cost-effective way for specific pathogens such as E. coli O157, Salmonella or Listeria monocytogenes.

 The Pathatrix will selectively bind and purify the target organism from a comprehensive range of complex food matrices (including raw ground beef, chocolate, peanut butter, leafy greens, spinach, tomatoes).
-The Pathatrix is the only microbial detection system that allows for the entire sample to be analyzed.
+The Pathatrix is a microbial detection system that allows for the entire sample to be analyzed.